 One of the few devices is the Qualcomm Snapdragon 888+, which delivers flagship-class performance on a budget.
 In contrast, the extended 6.8-inch display has ultra-smooth 144Hz visuals, ideal for gaming, and Ready For support also brings desktops.
 It’s like the user experience when connecting to an external display.

 The large 5000mAh battery also ensures long battery life and 33W fast charging means you don’t have to wait for the phone to recharge for hours.

 2. Samsung Galaxy Note 20 Ultra

 Galaxy Note series phones have often been ridiculed for their size and usually exceed size limits.
-The Note 20 Ultra has a 6.9-inch screen, but luckily the curved sides and narrow edges mean the phone itself isn’t large.
+The Note 20 Ultra has a 6.9-inch screen, but luckily the curved sides and narrow edges mean the phone itself isn’t significant.

 3. Motorola Moto G9 Plus

-The G9 Plus is a 6.8-inch handset and its LTPS panel offers the highest resolution in the range of 2,400 x 1080 pixels (386 PPI).
+The G9 Plus is a 6.8-inch handset, and its LTPS panel offers the highest resolution in the range of 2,400 x 1080 pixels (386 PPI).
 So, HDR10 supports the bonus, so there is enough screen space to satisfy video viewers and gamers.

 The fingerprint reader is built into the power button on the right edge of the handset, just below the volume rocker.
 There is a dedicated Google Assistant button on the left, a 3.5mm headset jack on the top, and a USB-C charging/connection port on the bottom.

 To compensate for the large screen, the 5,000mAh battery that Motorola claims can last for two days.
 Of course, what you get will depend on how you use the phone, and a 6.8-inch screen can drain a lot of battery.
-Still, the supplied TurboPower 30 quick charger delivers up to 12 hours of power in just 10 minutes, allowing for fast charging.
+Still, the supplied TurboPower 30 quick charger delivers up to 12 hours of power in just 10 minutes, allowing fast charging.